nailfarmer/debian-luks-suspend/README.md

 -------------
 To install, run 'make install' as root and reboot.
 For plymouth splash support, run 'make plymouth', 'make install', and reboot.
-To remove plymouth splash support, run 'make noplyouth', 'make install', and reboot.
+To remove plymouth splash support, run 'make noplymouth', 'make install', and reboot.

 Authors and license
 -------------------